marcan/blitzloop/README.txt

 0) Start up JACK server and make sure it works

-1) Test audio playback:
+1) Test audio system (mic echo effect):
 $ python audiotest.py <file.flac>

 2) Test graphics (you'll need them for the steptool):
 $ python graphics.py
 You should see a red triangle. <esc> to exit.

+2) Write song file.
+If you're reading this you probably already have an example.
+Do not include @: timing lines in the lyrics section

-2) Time BPM:
+3) Time BPM:
-$ python timetool.py <file.flac>
+$ python timetool.py <songfile.txt>
 Hit <enter> each beat.
 Press ctrl-c to exit when done.
 [Timing] section will be printed to stdout.
 Only one constant BPM is supported for now.

-3) Write song file.
-If you're reading this you probably already have an example.
-Do not include @: timing lines in the lyrics section

 4) Test the layout.
 Fonts are hardcoded for now.
 $ python layout.py <songfile.txt>